LolloneS/Manifold-Learning-and-Graph-Kernels/Report.md

 ## Locally Linear Embedding (LLE)
 Locally linear embedding (LLE) seeks a lower-dimensional projection of the data which preserves distances within local neighborhoods.
 It can be thought of as a series of local Principal Component Analyses which are globally compared to find the best non-linear embedding.
+Here the manifold is seen as a collection of overlapping coordinate patches: if the neighborhoods are small enough and the manifold is smooth enough, the local geometry of the patches can be considered approximately linear.
-LLE is faster than Isomap and consists in simple linear algebra operations.
-Since it focuses on preserving distances locally, it can distort the global structure of the data.
+Since it focuses on preserving distances locally, LLE can distort the global structure of the data.
+The idea, in fact, is to characterize the local geometry of each neighborhood as a linear function and to find a mapping to a lower dimensional Euclidean space that preserves the linear relationship between a point and its neighbors.

-### Analysis
+### Steps
 The standard LLE algorithm consists of three stages:

 1. Nearest-neighbor search